 As one of the ‘big two’ in acoustic guitars - along with Martin - there is a level of quality and excellence that can be reasonably expected from Taylor.
 This is, after all, a brand which produces guitars that cost as much as a family car.
 Yet with the Taylor GS Mini, they’ve produced a guitar which packs in all that high-end know how and experience for a price that sits a shade under $500.

-The GS Mini is small enough for anyone to feel comfortable with, yet produces the kind of tone that will make your knees go weak.
+When testing out the GS Mini, we found that it's small enough for anyone to feel comfortable with, yet produces the kind of tone that you'd usually only expect from something much bigger.
 Build quality and overall playability is superb, making this the perfect guitar for anyone, no matter where they are in their playing career.

 Read the Taylor GS Mini review